coding-kevin/Rails_Docker_PostgreSQL_Appointment_Scheduler/README.md

 ## Requirement 3

 Rails stores query parameters in a hash called params.
-To check for these params, I can simply use `if ... else` statements for each param.
+To check for these params, I can use `if ... else` statements for each param.
 They are nested to prevent conflicts and allow multiple params at once.

 ## Requirement 4